 Throughout the summer, until Labor Day on Monday, September 5th, military servicemembers and their families can experience the vast history of Fredericksburg for free.
 Blue Star Museums, created by the National Endowment for the Arts and Blue Star Families (in collaboration with the Department of Defense), is entity that allows museums to offer free admission throughout the summer to military families at museums around the United States.
-Fredericksburg is fortunately home to six Blue Star Museums: Fredericksburg Area Museum, Gari Melchers Home & Studio, The James Monroe Museum, and the Washington Heritage Museums of Hugh Mercer Apothecary Shop, Mary Washington House, and Rising Sun Tavern.
+Fredericksburg (and Falmouth) is fortunately home to six Blue Star Museums: Fredericksburg Area Museum, Gari Melchers Home & Studio, The James Monroe Museum, and the Washington Heritage Museums of Hugh Mercer Apothecary Shop, Mary Washington House, and Rising Sun Tavern.

 Anne Darron is the Executive Director of Washington Heritage Museums, and is proud of the collaboration they have with Blue Star Museums.
 Washington Heritage Museums has participated with Blue Star Museums since before Darron joined in 2013, and she is thrilled that they continue to offer these experiences to military families.